SB 1167: Vehicles: electric bicycles.

 Existing law defines an electric bicycle as a bicycle equipped with fully operable pedals and an electric motor that does not exceed 750 watts of power.
 Existing law classifies electric bicycles into 3 classes with different restrictions for various purposes, and requires, among other things, a class 3 electric bicycle to be equipped with a speedometer.
 Existing law prohibits certain vehicles that do not meet the definition of an electric bicycle from being advertised, sold, offered for sale, or labeled as an electric bicycle, as specified.
 A violation of the Vehicle Code is a crime.

 This bill would amend the type of vehicles that are prohibited from being advertised, sold, offered for sale, or labeled as electric bicycles, including, among others, motor-driven cycles and mopeds.
-The bill would additionally make a violation of this provision a misleading statement for purposes of false advertising provisions of the Business and Professions Code.
+The bill would additionally make a violation of this provision a misleading statement for purposes of unfair competition and false advertising provisions of the Business and Professions Code.
 By creating new crimes related to the advertisement, sale, offer, and labeling of electric bicycles, and by expanding the application of an existing crime, this bill would impose a state-mandated local program.

 Existing law defines a motor-driven cycle as any motorcycle with a motor that displaces less than 150 cubic centimeters.